microsoft/Microsoft-Fabric-workload-development-sample/docs/WDKv2-Setup.md

 ## Workload BE Preauthorization (optional):

-If you would like the workload frontend app to generate tokens targeting the workload backend app, the workload frontend app must be preauthorized by the workload backend app with the relevant scopes.
+If you would like the workload frontend app to generate tokens targeting a workload backend app, the workload frontend app must be preauthorized by the workload backend app with the relevant scopes.
 1. Navigate to App registrations in the Azure Portal.
 2. Navigate to the Workload Backend app registration.
 3. Navigate to “Expose an API”.